 While reducing intake of added sugars is encouraged, it is recognized that there is room in the diet to include limited amounts of added sugars to improve the taste and palatability of some nutrient-dense foods.
-The American Academy of Pediatrics (AAP), in a recent policy statement, identifies flavored milk as “… a good example of the balance needed to limit added sugars and yet promote nutrient-rich foods.”
+The American Academy of Pediatrics (AAP), in their policy statement, identifies flavored milk as “… a good example of the balance needed to limit added sugars and yet promote nutrient-rich foods.”
 The AAP adds “Sugars consumed in nutrient-poor foods and beverages [sugary soft drinks, candy] are the primary problem to be addressed, not simply the sugars themselves.”

 What the Science Says.
-To help dispel myths related to flavored milk, a recent review critically examined 53 published studies on flavored milk’s role in children’s health.
+To help dispel myths related to flavored milk, a 2016 review critically examined 53 published studies on flavored milk’s role in children’s health.
 The author concludes, “… flavored milk consumption is not associated with higher added sugar intake and flavored milk remains a low-cost, palatable beverage choice to help close the gap between calcium needs and intake, especially among older children who are not meeting the recommended calcium requirements during a time of critical bone mass development.”

 Below are some additional findings from this review: